drbenmorgan/BayeuxSerialization/README.md

 ld: symbol(s) not found for architecture x86_64
 ```

 So now need to implement the `serialize` member function.
-TODO: As an advanced document, show what
-the macros actually expand to.
+TODO: As an advanced document, show what the macros actually expand to.

+Following the structure of Bayeux/Falaise, this tends to be separated
+out from the main class interface.
+Doesn't seem to be required, but
+gets close to the ROOT system of main interface (header/source), linkdef
+(no equivalent, handled through macros), and "dictionary".
+The latter in Bayeux is typically in two files:

+1. The ".ipp" files each of which defines the serialize member function
+   for the class (equivalent to ROOT's Streamer)
+2. The "boost_io/the_serializable" file, which implements (via macros)
+   instantiation of template specializations of serialize for each
+   archive type known to Bayeux.
+If the class requires "export" (see below)
+   , the appropriate macro is also here.

+"Export", that is, declaration of the BOOST_CLASS_EXPORT macro in the class
+header appears needed if and only if we want to add the class as a bank
+in datatools::things.
+Likely due to the need to hold/serialize the object
+via pointer-to-base-class (as described in the boost manual).
+If the
+class will never be a "first class" bank object, then looks like we can
+skip this step.

+TODO: Clear some macro simplification is possible here!!